IvonJanssen/dissect-docs/docs/source/target-shell.rst

 .. note ::

-    Although we are navigating a Windows machine here, the UNIX path notation is required.
+    Although we are navigating a Windows machine here, the POSIX path notation is required.

 Use ``cat`` to view to the contents of text files (use ``zcat`` for compressed files and